spacetelescope/jwst/docs/jwst/flatfield/main.rst

 data, except that NRS_BRIGHTOBJ data are stored in a CubeModel, rather than a MultiSlitModel.
-A 2-D flat-field image is constructed on-the-fly as usual, but this image is then divided into each plane of the 3-D SCI and ERR arrays.
+A 2-D flat-field image is constructed on-the-fly as usual, but this image is then divided into each plane of the 3-D science data arrays.

-In all cases, there is a step option that allows for saving the on-the-fly flat field to a file, if desired.
+In all cases, there is a step option that allows for saving the on-the-fly flatfield to a file, if desired.

 NIRSpec Fixed-Slit Primary Slit
 -------------------------------